 - Collateral availability: if the collateral is a special issue that is hard to get, the seller of the collateral will be able to obtain a lower repo rate from a lender that needs the collateral.

-Since interest rates on short-term money market instruments change daily, repos can also be used to profit from speculations about future interest rates by, hopefully, borrowing low and lending high, as long as the differential is great enough to cover trading costs.
-For instance, if a speculator thought that interest rates were going to rise over the next several months, she could borrow money from a repo with a term of 90 days, then do overnight reverses with the money.
-If her prediction is correct, then she can lend at successively higher interest rates while paying the locked-in lower rate on her 90-day repo.
-If her prediction is wrong, then she will still have to do the reverse repos, so that she can earn whatever interest she can, but it will be less than what she is paying—hence, she will suffer a loss.
+Since interest rates on short-term money market instruments change daily, repos can also be used to profit from speculations about future interest rates by, hopefully, borrowing low and lending high, as long as the differential covers trading costs.
+For instance, if a speculator thought that interest rates would rise over the next several months, she could borrow money from a repo with a term of 90 days, then do overnight reverses with the money.
+If she predicted correctly, then she could lend at successively higher interest rates while paying the locked-in lower rate on her 90-day repo.
+If her prediction was wrong, then she still must do the reverse repos, to earn whatever interest possible, but it will be less than what she was paying — hence, she will suffer a loss.

-If a speculator thought that interest rates will be going down over the next several months, then he would do a reverse term repo by lending the money which he got from an overnight repo for a term of 90 days, let's say, then continue borrowing the money through overnight repos to pay back the overnight repo that is maturing—in effect, rolling over the debt at successively lower interest rates while getting a higher interest rate for his reverse.
+If a speculator thought that interest rates will decline over the next several months, then he would do a reverse term repo by lending the money which he got from an overnight repo for a term of 90 days, let's say, then continue borrowing the money through overnight repos to repay the maturing overnight repo — in effect, rolling over the debt at successively lower interest rates while getting a higher interest rate for his reverse.
 If the speculator bet wrong, then he would have to pay more in interest than he would earn.

 A dealer firm can sometimes profit from the credit spread of a matched book, which is a repo and reverse repo of the same maturity.

 Some trades in the repo market are done to cover short positions.
 When a dealer shorts securities, it may try to temporarily replace those securities with a repo.
 It will first look to its customers to see if any of them will do a reverse using the shorted security.
-If that is not possible, then the dealer will use the services of a repo broker, especially if the securities are difficult to acquire—called a hot issue (aka special issue).
+If that is not possible, then the dealer will use the services of a repo broker, especially if the securities are difficult to acquire — called a hot issue (aka special issue).
 Of course, the repo can only replace the securities temporarily.
-Eventually, the dealer will have to buy the securities to replace those that were sold short — hopefully at a lower price.
+Eventually, the dealer must buy the securities to replace those shorted — hopefully at a lower price.